eatmyphone/deb/Readme.md

 ## all Hackulous .deb is added.
 ## Add Philippe97 Deb file (Philippe97 is a Canadian Dev for Jailbreak Community) Thank You so much Philippe !

+## Weathericon6 (work with WeatherX from Electimon's repo) and Lockinfo 5 was add (for lockinfo no work for i5 idk why)